BITE Annual Court House of Lords, 16 December 2015

 (QAA) and has received its final report, which is available in full at:

 I am delighted to share with you the success of the British Institute of Technology, England (BITE) in addressing the knowledge gap between industry and academia.
 It has been one of the most talked about issues in graduate progression into employment.
 BITE works with multi-national industries in providing the skills and capacity they need, giving us first hand knowledge of their requirement's and how we embed this into our curriculum.
-We are privileged to work with one of the leading Universities in the United Kingdom.
-Staffordshire University has provided the validation of the degree programmes developed by BITE in association with industry and sought by students globally.
+We are privileged to work with the leading Universities in the United Kingdom.

 BITE is one of the leading private institutions in the UK with over 95% of our graduates finding employment within 3 months of graduation.
 We have over 14,000 alumni who meet every year to share their experience and consider how they can contribute to their nation.
 It is my pleasure to welcome you to the BITE education of the future.